Dirac quantum criticality in twisted double bilayer transition metal dichalcogenides: Strong-coupling limit

 Because the antiferromagnetic and ferromagnetic states are degenerate in the chiral limit, it is essential to account for the previously neglected perturbations: the antichiral interaction and the kinetic contribution from the band dispersion.
 A calculation of the energy contribution $E_{\mathrm{HF}, \mathrm A}$ arising from the antichiral part $\mathcal H_{\mathrm A}$ of the strong-coupling Hamiltonian gives

 for the ferromagnetic state and

 for the antiferromagnetic state, with the latter being strictly positive if there are antichiral contributions to the overlap matrices.
 Therefore, when the antichiral interaction is the dominant perturbation, the ferromagnetic state is energetically preferred.
+Similarly, we show in Appendix~\ref{app:effect-of-dispersion} that the dispersion favors the antiferromagnetic state.

-To illustrate the competition between the two magnetic orders in the presence of both antichiral and kinetic contributions, Fig.~\ref{fig:2} shows numerical results from a Hartree-Fock analysis of the full interacting continuum model as a function of twist angle $\theta$ for two different effective permittivities, $\epsilon_\text{eff} = 110$ and $\epsilon_\text{eff} = 10$.
+To illustrate the competition between the two magnetic orders in the presence of both antichiral and kinetic contributions, Fig.~\ref{fig:2} shows numerical results from a Hartree-Fock analysis of the full interacting continuum model as a function of twist angle $\theta$ for two different effective permittivities, $\epsilon_\text{eff} = 110$ and $\epsilon_\text{eff} = 40$.
 The relative energy difference between the two magnetic states decreases with decreasing twist angle, reflecting the approximate chiral symmetry at small angles.
 For the larger permittivity $\epsilon_\text{eff} = 110$, which is of the order of realistic values, the antiferromagnetic state is favored because the kinetic contribution dominates over the antichiral terms, as shown in Fig.~\ref{fig:2}(a).
-By contrast, reducing the effective permittivity enhances the relative strength of the antichiral interaction, stabilizing the ferromagnetic state over a range of twist angles, as illustrated for $\epsilon_\text{eff} = 10$ in Fig.~\ref{fig:2}(b).
+By contrast, reducing the effective permittivity enhances the relative strength of the antichiral interaction, stabilizing the ferromagnetic state over a range of twist angles, as illustrated for $\epsilon_\text{eff} = 40$ in Fig.~\ref{fig:2}(b).
 This interplay between antichiral interactions and the kinetic contribution underlies the appearance of both ferromagnetic and antiferromagnetic regions in the phase diagram discussed in the following section.